davidmoten/chained/README.md

 }
 ```

-This is also achievable with the `interface` type but not as cleanly because we have exposed two `number` accessors in the public API:
+This is also achievable with the `interface` type but not as cleanly because we choose to expose two `number` accessors in the public API:

 ```java
 public interface Order {